Double exposure is a technique in which the same film frame or digital image contains two exposures, usually superimposed on one another.

 2. Choose two images, one dark, one light; take a photo with both exposures at once.

-3. Conduct research on how to produce such photos in Photoshop or other editing software.
+3. Conduct research on how to produce such photos in

 4. Experiment with different effects until you find something that fits your needs!